Rural Legends

 Portugal’s Cutting-Edge Countryside Hotels

-Portugal is one of the world’s hottest travel destinations.
-There are a lot of reasons why — our favorite is the number of exciting new hotels opening throughout the country.
+Portugal is one of the world’s hottest destinations.
+There are lots of reasons why.
+Our favorite is the number of thrilling new hotels opening throughout the country’s less populated areas.

 Not so long ago Portugal was under the travel radar.
 How quickly things change.
-Over the past decade the country has grown into one of the world’s most desirable tourist destinations.
-There are a lot of reasons for its relatively sudden popularity, from cost competitiveness to a stable political situation to all those glorious beaches, but the one we’re most interested in is the explosion of unique hotels.
+Over the past couple of decades the country has grown into one of the world’s most desirable destinations.
+There are plenty of explanations for its relatively sudden popularity, from cost competitiveness to a stable political situation to all those glorious beaches and surf breaks, but the one we care about most is the explosion of unique hotels.

 Conversas de Alpendre